matchmore/tech-blog/20180403/README.md

 Open your storyboard, *Main.storyboard*.

-Click the Assistant button in the Xcode toolbar near the top right corner of Xcode to open the assistant editor.
+Click on the Assistant button in the Xcode toolbar near the top right corner of Xcode to open the assistant editor.

 In *ViewController.swift*, find the class line, and add the following:
 `// MARK: Properties`